Haivision/srt/docs/dev/receiver-unit-pool.md

 long as the socket is bound (unbinding is not implemented at this moment, but it is possible).
-After reading a packet by the application, the unit is decommissioned, so the unit's ownership is passed to the multiplexer's condenser.
-Then the unit may be potentially uplifted to the upper container, then refilled from it by the multiplexer.
+After reading a packet by the application, the unit is decommissioned, so the unit's ownership is passed to the multiplexer's Condenser container.
+Then the unit may be potentially uplifted to the upper container, and then picked up to the Hand container.

 ## Group approach